The-Web3-Compass/web3-compass-data-repository/examples/example-11/setup/environment-setup.md

 **randomness-solidity** is dcipher’s randomness library.
 Gives us `RandomnessReceiverBase`, which handles all the request-and-receive randomness infrastructure.

-**onlyswaps-solidity** is the OnlySwaps integration.
+**onlyswaps-solidity** is the only swaps integration.
 We get the `IRouter` interface for cross-chain swaps.

 **@openzeppelin/contracts** has the standard stuff.
 ERC20, ReentrancyGuard, all the utilities everyone uses.
 No point reinventing these.